AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 >
 >A new local configuration change is pending and ready to be pushed to the server.
 The domain will be deleted from the **Available Domains** section only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

-The deleted domain will no longer be available for use, and the application associated with this domain will lose access to the Adobe Pass authentication services.
+The selected domain is no longer available for use, and the application associated with this domain loses access to the Adobe Pass authentication services.

 ### Registered Applications {#registered-applications}